secretlycarl/Video-LLaVA-sort-tool/README.md

 https://huggingface.co/docs/transformers/main/en/main_classes/quantization#offload-between-cpu-and-gpu
 for more details.
 ```
-2. If you get this, just ignore it and run the script again (maybe).
+2. If you get this, just ignore it, close the command window, reopen, activate the environment, and run the script again.
+Trying to figure out how to deal with this before it happens but no luck yet.

 3. It will ask you for a folder path.
 Copy and paste from the file explorer.